sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-terminalservices-localsessionmanager.md

 # Microsoft-Windows-TerminalServices-LocalSessionManager

-The Microsoft-Windows-TerminalServices-LocalSessionManager component is responsible for starting the computer and implementing Windows® Fast User Switching (FUS).
+The Microsoft-Windows-TerminalServices-LocalSessionManager component is responsible for starting the computer and implementing Windows Fast User Switching (FUS).
 FUS utilizes the data separation technology of user profiles, providing a fast and convenient mechanism for switching between user accounts.

 Terminal Services uses terminal emulation to deliver the Windows desktop and Windows-based applications to a wide variety of computers.